Best Camera for Beginner Filmmakers: 5 Top Picks

 - Mini XLR plus 3.5mm audio input

 For those who are somewhat more serious about filming, the BMPCC 4K has amazing cinematic quality, RAW and ProRes recording, and professional audio choices.
+If you’re looking for the best camcorder, check out other great options that cater to different filmmaking needs.
 Though not as beginner-friendly as the others, learning will help you to advance your work.

 Advice for First-time Filmmakers